akhanalcs/tour-of-heroes/README.md

 ```

 ### Pipe
-Pipe is a function you can use in template expressions to accept and input value and return a transformed value.
+Pipe is a function you can use in template expressions to accept an input value and return a transformed value.

 For eg: `uppercase`